melmzv/arg_ss24_project/README.md

 ### References

-:bulb: These are some very helpful texts discussing collaborative workflows for scientific computing:
+:bulb: If you’re new to collaborative workflows for scientific computing, here are some helpful texts:

 - Christensen, Freese and Miguel (2019): Transparent and Reproducible Social Science Research, Chapter 11: https://www.ucpress.edu/book/9780520296954/transparent-and-reproducible-social-science-research
 - Gentzkow and Shapiro (2014): Code and data for the social sciences: